The QVMAG Exhibition 1977 of convict photographs

 Photo © KLW NFC 2009 ARR

-Above: from Mugshots 2009 by Raynal Pellicer: on the left, Bertillon's own front and profile mugshots used to demonstrate the non-commercial photographic pose for criminals he advocated to the Paris police, 1888, and on the right the Commissioner of Police, 1903, trying out the system of bertillonage for himself.
+Above: from Mugshots 2009 by Raynal Pellicer: on the left, Bertillon's own front and profile mugshots used to demonstrate the non-commercial photographic pose for criminals he advocated to the Paris police, 1888, and on the right the Commissioner of Police, 1903, trying out the system of Bertillonage for himself.

-*Witnessed by Nevin family descendants in the course of research 1977-2007
+*Witnessed in the course of research 1977-2007